NatLibFi/NDL-VuFind2-Vagrant/README.md

 _ubuntu_:
 - <a href="https://github.com/NatLibFi/NDL-VuFind2">NDL-VuFind2</a> (fork it!) cloned to the host computer
-  - with a working configuration - for the minimum, either import some data to Solr or change the config to use a remote Solr URL (like the NDL development index - for limited users only).
+  - with a working configuration - for the minimum, ~~either import some data to Solr or~~ change the _local/config/vufind/config.ini_ to use a remote Solr URL (like the NDL development index - for limited users only).

 #### Set-up

-Put the downloaded Oracle installer files to the _oracle/_ directory.
-See the bootstrap files for possible config changes prior to running the VMs.

 _ubuntu_:

-Put the files in a directory parallel to the NDL-VuFind2 working directory e.g. _path-to/vufind2_ & _same-path-to/vagrant_vufind2_.
-If the working directory is other than _vufind2_, modify the _Vagrantfile_ accordingly.
+Put the NDL-VuFind2-Vagrant files in a directory parallel to the NDL-VuFind2 working directory e.g. _path-to/vufind2_ & _same-path-to/vagrant_vufind2_.
+If the working directory is other than _vufind2_, modify the _Vagrantfile_ accordingly.<br/>
+If using sqlplus from Oracle, put the _tnsnames.ora_ file in the _oracle/_ directory (or copy/create it into _/opt/oracle/instantclient_xx_x/_ in the guest afterwards).

 _centos_:

 If only using _centos_, any directory with sufficent user permissions will do.
-If using both, the _ubuntu_ directory is fine.
+If using both, the same directory with _ubuntu_ is fine.

+_both/either_:

+Put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.
+See the bootstrap files for possible config changes prior to running the VMs.

 #### Use

 _ubuntu_:
 - 'vagrant up'
   - This will take a few minutes, so enjoy your beverage of choice!
+- 'vagrant rsync-auto'
+  - Just to make sure rsyncing is really working as sometimes it fails if not run manually.
 - Point your browser to <a href="http://localhost:8081">http://localhost:8081</a>
   - Blank page or errors: adjust the config(s), check that rsync works (run 'vagrant rsync-auto' if not), reload browser page.